opcotech/elemo/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
+Welcome to Elemo!
+We are thrilled to have you as part of the community.
+This code of conduct outlines our commitment to fostering a respectful, welcoming, and supportive environment for everyone.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We, as members, contributors, and leaders, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,